Banking Savings & Money Market Accounts

 During the first few years of this account, you add $700 or so per year, so the growth you see is probably not that different from simple interest.
 But by the fifteenth year of this account, it’s growing by $1,805 per year, more than 2.5 times its original rate of growth.

-While your interest rate remains the same (always 7%), the rate at which your balance grows accelerates.
+While your interest rate in this example remains the same at 7%, the rate at which your balance grows accelerates.
 Let’s look at what happens if you hold this investment even longer:

 • Year 23: $47,405.30